e-dovi/WeatherApi/README.md

   title: Weather Info
   version: 1.0.0
   description: >-
-    An application that gathers information from different APIs and used to render an HTML page.
+    An application that gathers information from different APIs that is used to render an HTML page.
 paths:
   /weather/{location}: